openflighthpc/flight-desktop-webapp/README.md

  * Configure details about your cluster

-    Flight Desktop Client needs to be configured with some details about the cluster it is providing access to.
+    Flight Desktop Webapp needs to be configured with some details about the cluster it is providing access to.
 This can be done with the `flight service configure` command as described below.
 You will be asked to provide values for: